amritsinha06072022/momentum-trading-backtester/README.md

 - **It buys late.** The Golden Cross fires well after the bottom, so entries often land near local highs.
 - **It sells late.** The Death Cross fires well after the top, so the strategy rides a chunk of each decline down before exiting.
-- **Worst case — it sold low and bought back higher.** During the 2025 selloff the strategy exited near a trough (~$171) and had to re-enter months later at a much higher price (~$237).
+- **Worst case — it sold low and bought back higher.** During the 2025 selloff the strategy exited near a trough (approximately $171) and had to re-enter months later at a much higher price (approximately $237).
 Buy-and-hold simply held through the dip and recovered.

-The strategy's own trade log tells the story: **a 40% win rate carried almost entirely by one enormous winner** (the 2019–2022 hold, worth ~$18,000), with the other trades bleeding money on whipsaws and late exits.
+The strategy's own trade log tells the story: **a 40% win rate carried almost entirely by one enormous winner** (the 2019–2022 hold, worth approximately $18,000), with the other trades bleeding money on whipsaws and late exits.
 That low-win-rate, few-big-winners profile is characteristic of trend-following — but on this asset the winners weren't enough to overcome the cost of the lag.

 ![Price, Moving Averages & Trade Signals](figures/price_signals.png)